lidofinance/docs/docs/token-guides/wsteth-bridging-guide.md

 - when/if the dedicated bridging Lido UI is implemented, the network will be included;
 - the contracts are under the Lido's bug bounty program;
 - the contracts get monitored by means of [Lido alerting system](https://github.com/lidofinance/alerting-forta/);
-- unlocks the possibility of marketing campaign and/or liquidity support (the decisions are still up to ProRel and LOL).
+- possibility of marketing campaign and/or liquidity support (the decisions are still up to ProRel and LOL).

 Usually, the Lido DAO recognizes the bridged wstETH endpoints if the specific set of security and design recommendations are met.
 These recommendations are set out in [On-bridging-solution](#On-bridging-solution) section in paragraphs **R1-R8**.
 The rest of the recommendations (**R9-...**) are also important and foster the recognition's likelihood.